ffiondavies/Datacamp/README.md

 # MACHINE LEARNING WITH PYTHON

-Ffion Davies Datacamp at home test

-Upskill yourself and joing the Machine Learning revolution!
-This track after this track, you will be able to apply the fundamental concepts in Machine Learning.
+Upskill yourself and join the Machine Learning revolution!
+After completeing this track, you will be able to apply fundamental concepts of Python in Machine Learning.

 # PREREQUISITES